chaoss/community/GSoC-Ideas.md

-## Idea: Automated Contributor Alias Identification and De-Duplication with Privacy Enhancements
+## Idea: Extend data model and user interface to capture better information about contributors

 Micro-tasks and place for questions [will add link later]